-Bosnia and Herzegovina: ICSID still haven’t decided on TPP Ugljevik arbitration13.
-December 2019. / SEE Energy News
+Bosnia and Herzegovina: ICSID still haven’t decided on TPP Ugljevik arbitration, SEE Energy News

 The International Center for Settlement of Investment Disputes (ICSID) in Washington still haven’t decided whether it is competent to rule on the arbitration against Bosnia and Herzegovina (BiH) and coalmine and thermal power plant (RiTE) Ugljevik, operated by power utility ERS, filed by Slovenian company Elektrogospodarstvo.